Mike Breen: Olympics

 Breen has announced in five Olympic Games during his career, one Winter Olympics and four Summer Olympics.
 At the 1996 Summer Olympics in Atlanta, the 2000 Summer Olympics in Sydney, and the 2004 Summer Olympics in Athens, Breen called basketball, handling play-by-play for both the men and the women.
 At the 2002 Winter Olympics in Salt Lake City, Breen called ski jumping.
 Breen served as a play-by-play announcer for NBC Sports coverage of men's and women's Basketball at the 2008 Summer Olympics.

 Radio

 Breen has been a fixture on the radio as well.
 He began his professional radio career as a sportscaster on WNBC radio in the early 1980s, and frequently substituted for Dave Sims as host of "SportsNight" on the station.
 From 1988 to 2000, Breen did the sports segment on the WFAN and nationally syndicated Imus in the Morning talk/comedy radio show.
 Breen became noted for his deadpan delivery of false sports news, such as in the mid-1990s reporting that in the previous night's Mets game, "Félix Millán went 4-for-4 with 3 runs scored" (Millán retired in 1977).

 Personal life

-Breen resides on Long Island, New York with his wife Rosanne and their three children, Michael, Nicole, and Matt.
+Breen resides on Long Island, New York, with his wife Rosanne and their three children.
 He is Catholic.